ChebbiL/barrier-and-look-back-options/src/README.md

 #### Greeks

 ##### Delta
 In order to compute the call option delta, you can use the following method.
-By default (with any string input or no input at all), the method used is _likelihood ratios_.
+By default (with any string input or no input at all), the method used is _theoretical value_.
 ```
 double call.delta();
 ```
 You can also specify the method you want to use.
+- To use the _likelihood ratios_ method, enter the argument `"lr"`
 - To use the _pathwise estimates_ method, enter the argument `"pw"`.
-- To use the _likelihood ratios_ method, enter the argument `"lr"` or alternatively do not enter any argument.
+- To use the _theoretical value_ method, enter the argument `"th"` or alternatively do not enter any argument.
 ```
+double call.delta("th");
 double call.delta("pw");
 double call.delta("lr");
 ```

 ##### Gamma
 In order to compute the call option gamma, you can use the following method.
-By default (with any string input or no input at all), the method used is _pathwise estimates - likelihood ratios_.
+By default (with any string input or no input at all), the method used is _theoretical value_.
 ```
 double call.gamma();
 ```
 You can also specify the method you want to use.
 - To use the _likelihood ratios - pathwise estimates_ method, enter the argument `"lrpw"`.
 - To use the _likelihood ratios - likelihood ratios_ method, enter the argument `"lrlr"`.
-- To use the _pathwise estimates - likelihood ratios_ method, enter the argument `"pwlr"` or alternatively do not enter any argument.
+- To use the _pathwise estimates - likelihood ratios_ method, enter the argument `"pwlr"`.
+- To use the _theoretical value_ method, enter the argument `"th"` or alternatively do not enter any argument.
 ```
 double call.gamma("lrpw");
 double call.gamma("lrlr");
 double call.gamma("pwlr");
+double call.gamma("th");
 ```

 ##### Vega
 In order to compute the call option vega, you can use the following method.
-By default (with any string input or no input at all), the method used is _likelihood ratios_.
+By default (with any string input or no input at all), the method used is _theoretical value_.
 ```
 double call.vega();
 ```
-You can alsospecify the method you want to use.
+You can also specify the method you want to use.
 - To use the _pathwise estimates_ method, enter the argument `"pw"`.
+- To use the _likelihood ratios_ method, enter the argument `"lr"`.
-- To use the _likelihood ratios_ method, enter the argument `"lr"` or alternatively do not enter any argument.
+- To use the _theoretical value_ method, enter the argument `"th"` or alternatively do not enter any argument.
 ```
 double call.vega("pw");
 double call.vega("lr");
+double call.vega("th");
 ```

 ### Barrier option